-Building this belief and commitment further, the D&I Leadership Team of HUL, led by Sandeep Kohli, Executive Director – Beauty & Personal Care – HUL and constituting senior leaders from across all functions, have crafted a compelling vision and expanded its D&I charter to focus on inclusion of LGBTQ and people with special needs.
+Building this belief and commitment further, the D&I Leadership Team of HUL, led by Sandeep Kohli, Executive Director – Beauty & Personal Care – HUL and constituting senior leaders from across all functions, have crafted a compelling vision and expanded its D&I charter to focus on inclusion of LGBTQ and persons with disabilities.

 LGBT Inclusion and Pride Celebrations

 On the occasion of the International Day against Homophobia, Transphobia and Biphobia on 17th May this year, HUL is taking a proactive step to launch a host of inclusive policies and benefits.
 HUL will now cover same-sex partners for all spousal benefits, extend gender transition support and invest in All Gender Restrooms across its offices in a phased manner.
 HUL has already begun tapping the LGBT talent pool and this is accompanied by a two-month long pride campaign in May and June to educate and sensitise employees on LGBTQ inclusion in the workplace.
 Besides a virtual campaign, there will be theatre-based interventions and Unstereotype conversations with LGBTQ role models.

 The Pride campaign is the start of a journey to create a better understanding about the community, address challenges to inclusion and nudge the organisation’s culture even further by breaking down stereotypes about homophobia and transphobia that inhibit the expression of true identity.